-"Surgery!" replied Jenna.
+"Eye surgery!"
+Jenna was astonished.
 "What happened?"

-José explained, "Everything began to look a bit blurry and she became sensitive to the glare of lights, especially at night.
-When she went to her doctor, she learned that the lens in one of her eyes had developed a cataract.
-Today the eye surgeon is going to take out the cloudy lens in her right eye and put in an artificial one.
-I know it is a common procedure, but I am worried anyway."
+José explained, "Everything began to look a bit blurry, and she became sensitive to the glare of lights, especially at night.
+When she went to her doctor, she learned that the lens in her right eye had developed a cataract.
+Today the eye surgeon is going to take out the cloudy lens and put in an artificial one.
+I know it's a common procedure, but I'm worried anyway."